stoqs/stoqs/README.md

 ```
 If the directory set to the STOQS_VOLS_DIR variable in your .env file doesn't exist then the
 execution of `docker-compose up` will create the postgresql database cluster, load a default
 stoqs database, and execute the unit and functional tests of the stoqs application.
+If you
+don't see these tests being executed (they will take several minutes) then check for error
+messages.

 Once you see `... [emperor] vassal /etc/uwsgi/django-uwsgi.ini is ready to accept requests`
 you can visit the site at https://localhost &mdash; it uses a self-signed certificate, so your